 We found a restaurant called Green Point for breakfast, which ended up being our go-to for the duration of our time at Cusco.
 You better believe we went back to Green Point after trekking in Peru.
 The rest of the day was spent catching up on sleep.

 Explore Plaza De Armas

 Our second day at Cusco was somewhat of a repetition of the previous day.
 This is when I felt like we were really starting to acclimate to the altitude before starting our 6 day Rainbow Mountain trek.
-We had breakfast at Green Point, grabbed a coffee, and headed to the main square.
-I decided to take a bunch of pictures, and to my luck, there was a festival of the schools taking place!
-The Cusco colleges paraded through the square and had groups of students put together dances for bystanders to watch.
-Their costumes were just as vibrant as their dances.
-I couldn’t get over how fun and colorful everything was.
-There are museums and other historical sites you can explore once you get here!
-If you arrive in Cusco on the 24th of June, you can expect to see the Inti Rami festival taking place.
+There is always something going on in the city!
+On this particular day, Cusco was hosting a festival.
+If you come here on June 24th, you can enjoy Inti Rami.
 I imagine it is much bigger and even more colorful than the one we caught!
 This was a great way to build some excitement before we began our Rainbow Mountain trek.